stashed/stash/docs/concepts/crds/repository.md

 repository "gcs-demo-repo" deleted
 ```

 This will delete only `Repository` crd.
 It won't delete any backed up data from the backend.
+You can recreate the `Repository` object later to reuse existing data as long as your restic password in unchanged.

 >If you delete `Repository` crd while respective stash sidecar still exists on the workload, it will fail to take further backup.